searls/jasmine-maven-plugin/README.markdown

       </sourceIncludes>
     </configuration>

-Building on this example, if there were a script (say, "vendor/ajax.js") in your source directories that doesn't need to be included in the runner (perhaps it causes Jasmine execution to fail, or it consumes significant resources without being relevant to your suite of specs), it could be ignored with `sourceExcludes` like so:
+Building on this example, if there were a script (say, "vendor/ajax.js") in your source directories that didn't need to be included in the runner (perhaps it causes Jasmine execution to fail, or it consumes significant resources without being relevant to your suite of specs), it could be ignored with `sourceExcludes` like so:

     <configuration>
       ...